 That is essentially what Qualcomm did, except that it used fraud to obtain SEPs from SSOs rather than patents from the United States Patent and Trademark Office.

-Even more pertinently, a patentee violates Section 1 or Section 2 if (1) its patent confers market power, and (2) it uses this market power to oblige its customers to accept licensing agreements that improperly extend the authorized duration or scope of its patent in ways that restrain or monopolize trade within the meaning of antitrust law.
+In the same vein, a patentee violates Section 1 or Section 2 if (1) its patent confers market power, and (2) it uses this market power to oblige its customers to accept licensing agreements that extend the duration or scope of its patent beyond the terms of the patent and in ways that restrain or monopolize trade within the meaning of antitrust law.
 That is hornbook law.
 See, e.g. In re Keurig Green Mountain Single-Serve Coffee Antitrust Litig., 383 F. Supp.
 3d 187, 233–34 (S.D.N.Y.
 2019), reconsideration denied, No. 14-MD-2542 (VSB), 2019 WL 2603187 (S.D.N.Y.
 June 25, 2019) (“Patent misuse relates primarily to a patentee’s actions that affect competition in unpatented goods or that otherwise extend the economic effect beyond the scope of the patent grant. (….)
 Misuse is closely intertwined with antitrust law, and most findings of misuse are conditioned on conduct that would also violate the antitrust laws.”).

 That doctrine has been used to condemn the very practices at issue in Qualcomm.
 See Broadcom, 501 F.3d at 309-14.
 Specifically, an antitrust defendant violates Section 1 and/or Section 2 if it misuses a SEP to restrain or monopolize trade in a properly defined relevant market.
 See id.
 That is exactly what Qualcomm did, as was shown by the District Court’s careful, cautious findings on the basis of mountains of evidence.